Hemitrichia: Etymology

-Josef Rostafinkski described Hemitrichia in the family Trichiaceae, along with another genera Trichia.
+Josef Rostafinski described Hemitrichia in the family Trichiaceae, along with another genera Trichia.
 Trichia was described as having numerous capillitium threads, which are free and tapered at the ends.
 Hemitrichia is described as having capillitium threads that can either be free or fused into a net.

 History of knowledge

 As in all members of the Trichiida order, the structure of the capillitium plays a major role in identifying and defining the different families and genera.
 The presence of a net-like capillitium is likely the most defining and recognizable feature of the genus Hemitrichia, as it has been mentioned by almost every author in his or her description of the genus.
-It was first described by Josef Rostafinkski in his 1873 book “Versuch eines systems der mycetozoan”.
-Rostafinksi places Hemitrichia as one of two genera under the family “Trichiaceae”, the other being Trichia.
-Rostafinksi describes the genus as having “[c]apillitium tubes fused into nets, free or with single tapered ends trapped between stalk contents”.
+It was first described by Josef Rostafinski in his 1873 book “Versuch eines systems der mycetozoan”.
+Rostafinski places Hemitrichia as one of two genera under the family “Trichiaceae”, the other being Trichia.
+Rostafinski describes the genus as having “[c]apillitium tubes fused into nets, free or with single tapered ends trapped between stalk contents”.
 The genus has also previously been referred to as “Hemiarcyria” by Fries in 1829 and as “Hyporhamma” by Corda in 1854.